Track mileage automatically

 If your home is your workplace

-You can deduct business mileage if you have a home office that qualifies as your regular workplace, and drive between your home and another work location in the same trade or business.
+You can deduct business mileage if you have a home office that qualifies as your regular workplace and drive between your home and another work location in the same trade or business.

-If your home isn’t your regular workplace, driving between home and work is considered a commute, and therefore isn’t deductible.
+If your home isn’t your regular workplace, driving between home and work is considered a commute and, therefore, isn’t deductible.

 If you have no regular workplace